 The Group operates a Mandatory Provident Fund Scheme (the "MPF scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance for employees employed under the jurisdiction of the Hong Kong Employment Ordinance.
 The MPF scheme is a defined contribution retirement plan administered by independent trustees.
-Under the MPF scheme, the employee and its employees are each required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of HK\$30,000.
+Under the MPF scheme, the employer and its employees are each required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of HK\$30,000.
 Contributions to the plan vest immediately.

-The total expense recognised in the consolidated statement of profit or loss and other comprehensive income of approximately HK\$1,714,000 and HK\$1,739,000, represent contributions paid and/or payable to the scheme by the Group for the years ended 31 December 2020 and 2019 respectively.
+The total expense recognised in the consolidated statement of profit or loss and other comprehensive income of approximately HK\$1,833,000 (2020: HK\$1,714,000), represent contributions paid and/or payable to the scheme by the Group for the year ended 31 December 2021.